AptoPayments/apto-pci-sdk-web/README.md

 </body>
 ```

-this call accept a callback function that will be invoked once the SDK has been initialised.
+this call accepts a callback function that will be invoked once the SDK has been initialised.

+### SDK initialisation parameters

+The SDK initialisation function requires the following parameters:

+- `apiKey`: it is the Mobile API public key shared with you.
+- `userToken`: must be obtained using the login and verification endpoints in the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html).
+- `cardId`: must be obtained from the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html) using a valid token.
+- `lastFour`: must be obtained from the [Mobile API](https://www.aptopayments.com/refs/MobileAPI.html) using a valid token.
+- `environment`: the target environment one of: staging, sandbox or production.

 ## Customising the SDK